EDITOR’S NOTE: This article was revised in August 2019 with updated content based on additional presentations and new source materials.

 "The power of liquids is unbelievable once you understand them," said Keep, who for 26 years worked with the Washington State Department of Transportation and spent four years advising the federal highway system on deicing issues.
 Keep is now a private consultant, who advises various public transportation authorities and private contractors.

-Keep offered these key points for snow and ice professionals regarding liquid deicers:
+Keep provides numerous points for snow and ice professionals to consider regarding liquid deicers:

 Applying ice-melting chemicals before a storm hits, called anti-icing, is more effective at melting ice than applying an ice-melting material after a storm hits and a layer of ice has already formed.
 As a result, less material can be used, which will save the contractor money and time.